underscoreio/shapeless-guide/src/pages/intro/thisbook.md

 Part I consists of four chapters:

   - In Chapter [@sec:representations]
-    we introduce *generic representations*
+    we introduce *generic representations*.
-    and shapeless' `Generic` type class,
-    which can produce a generic encoding
+    We also introduce shapeless' `Generic` type class, which can produce a generic encoding
     for any case class or sealed trait.

   - In Chapter [@sec:generic] we use `Generic` to derive instances of a custom type class.
+    We create an example type class
+    to encode Scala data as
+    Comma Separated Values (CSV),
-    We use CSV encoding as an example, but the techniques we cover
+    but the techniques we cover
     can be extended to many situations.
     We also introduce shapeless' `Lazy` type,
     which lets us handle recursive data like lists and trees.

-  - In Chapter [@sec:type-level-programming] we cover some more theory: dependent types, dependently typed functions, and type level programming.
+  - In Chapter [@sec:type-level-programming]
-    We introduce the programming patterns
+    we introduce the theory and programming patterns we need to generalise the techniques from earlier chapters.
+    Specifically we look at dependent types,
+    dependently typed functions,
+    and type level programming.
+    This allows us to access
-    we need to generalise the techniques from earlier chapters to more advanced applications of shapeless.
+    more advanced applications of shapeless.

   - In Chapter [@sec:labelled-generic] we introduce `LabelledGeneric`, a variant of `Generic` that exposes field and type names as part of its generic representations.
-    We also introduce some new theory:
+    We also introduce additional theory:
     literal types, singleton types, phantom types, and type tagging.
     We demonstrate `LabelledGeneric` by creating
     a JSON encoder that preserves field and type names in its output.